-- Consider Flexible Alternatives – These days, parents have lots of options when it comes to developing a parenting plan that meets their needs and reflects their children’s best interests.
-Divorcing parents should consider all available options so that they can make an informed decision.
+- Consider Flexible Alternatives – These days, parents have many options when developing a parenting plan that meets their needs and reflects their children’s best interests.
+Divorcing parents should consider all available options to make an informed decision.

-- Estimate Child Support – Both parents have a continuing obligation to financially support their children after their divorce.
+- Estimate Child Support – Both parents are obligated to financially support their children after their divorce.
 The Arizona Judicial Branch has published a Child Support Calculator that you can use to estimate your (or your spouse’s) child support payments.
 However, you should not rely on this calculator exclusively.

 Category #4: What to Expect from the Divorce Process